thunderantony/Univariate-Linear-Regression/README.md

 6. Obtain the straight line equation Y=mX+b and plot the scatterplot.
 ## Program
 ```
-Developed by: your name: Kamalesh SV
-RegisterNumber: 22001133

 import numpy as np
 import matplotlib.pyplot as plt